CAVEconnectome/Guidebook/README.md

 ## Super early testing instructions

-1. Make a new conda environment.
+1. Make a new conda environment from a terminal window.

 ```:bash
 conda create --name guidebook_test python==3.7